Chart Color Schemes

 AreaSearch assessment of residential development activity positions Harvey among the top 25% of areas assessed nationwide

-Harvey recorded approximately 61 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25308 homes were approved, with an additional 29 approved in FY26 so far.
-Each dwelling built over these five years attracted an average of three new residents per year, indicating strong demand that supports property values.
+Harvey has recorded approximately 61 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 308 homes were approved, with a further 37 approved in FY26 so far.
+On average, each dwelling built over these five financial years attracted three new residents per year, indicating healthy demand that supports property values.

-New homes are being constructed at an average cost of $281,000.
-This financial year has seen $19.7 million in commercial approvals, reflecting steady commercial investment activity.
-Harvey maintains similar construction rates per person compared to the rest of WA, preserving market equilibrium consistent with surrounding areas.
+The average construction cost value of new homes was $281,000 during this period.
+Additionally, commercial approvals totalling $19.7 million have been registered in the current financial year, suggesting steady commercial investment activity.
+Harvey maintains similar construction rates per person relative to the rest of WA, preserving market equilibrium consistent with surrounding areas.

-Recent building activity consists solely of detached dwellings, preserving the area's low-density nature and attracting space-seeking buyers.
+Recent building activity has consisted entirely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
 With around 184 people per approval, Harvey reflects a developing area.
-Future projections estimate Harvey will add 1,604 residents by 2041.
-Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.
+According to the latest AreaSearch quarterly estimate, Harvey is projected to add 1,604 residents by 2041.
+Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development